LightningCreations/lclib/doc/Vector.md

 * BytesReadable
 * BytesWritable

+### Notes ###

+`NaN` values are not acceptable values for any function or constructor of Vec2.
+If a `NaN` value is a paramater for a constructor or method call, or an operand of any of Vec2's overload operators, the behavior is undefined.

 ### Type Requirements ###

 `T` shall satisfy the requirements of *Numeric* or the program is ill-formed.
 If the semantic requires of *Numeric* are not met, the behavior is undefined.

+Additionally, `T` may not be a specialization of Vec2 or the program is ill-formed.

 ### Class Synopsis ###